WestDRI/rcmodules22/content/2_programming_python.md

 **Prerequisites:** none.

 **Software**: We will be using online Jupyter notebooks, so no need to install Python on your computer.
+However, in the long run you would probably benefit from Python on your computer, so you might want to look into this.

 <!-- ~/training/softwareCarpentry/python04.md -->